Sagarnaikg/File-Analyser_01/README.md

 # File-Analyser_01
-Data science project to prints the percentage of each alphabetical char in a file .
+Data science project to display percentage of each alphabetical chars in a file .

 # Output of the project for sample file
 ```